 Program Outcomes Level of Contribution

-4) Ability to select and use modern techniques and tools needed for analyzing and solving complex problems encountered in engineering practice; ability to employ information technologies effectively.
+4) Ability to select and use appropriate techniques, resources, and modern engineering and IT tools, including prediction and modeling, for analyzing and solving complex engineering problems.

-10) Knowledge about business life practices such as project management, risk management, and change management; awareness in entrepreneurship, innovation; knowledge about sustainable development.
+10) Knowledge about business practices such as project management and economic feasibility analysis; awareness of entrepreneurship and innovation.
 1

-11) Knowledge about contemporary issues and the global and societal effects of engineering practices on health, environment, and safety; awareness of the legal consequences of engineering solutions.
+11) Knowledge about the impacts of engineering practices on society, health and safety, economy, sustainability and environment, while considering UN Sustainable Development Goals; awareness of legal implications of engineering solutions.
 1

 Learning Activity and Teaching Methods